-However, we urge the House Judiciary Committee to consider strengthening the bill further by at least including conditions which are standard to all federal rights-of-way grants.
-There is no reason why private landowners in Montana should not have as much control over their land as the federal government exercises on public lands.
+However, we urge the Semate Taxation Committee to consider strengthening the bill further by at least including conditions which are standard to all federal rights-of-way grants.
+There is no reason why private landowners in Montana should not have as much control over their lands as the federal government exercises on public lands.
 There should be no double standard.

-In summary, if the State of Montana continues to allow confiscation of private property by private corporations through the use of eminent domain; and if the state assumes very little authority over what happens on private land since large diameter pipelines have been exempted from the Major Facility Siting Act - then the State must give the the private landowner the tools to take on that responsibility themselves.
-It is not appropriate that private companies who are accountable to no one have unchecked powers over private land.
-Reforming the present eminent domain laws, such as HB 799 would allow the private landowner to exercise some control over his or her destiny.
+In summary, if the state of Montana continues to allow confiscation of private property by corporations through the use of eminent domain; and if the state assumes very limited authority over what happens on private land since large diameter pipelines have been exempted from the Major Facility Siting Act - then the State must give the private landowner the tools to take on that responsibility themselves.
+It is not appropriate that private companies who are accountable only to the corporation have unchecked powers over private land.
+Reforming the present eminent domain laws, such as SB 269, allows the private landowner to exercise some control over his or her destiny.

-Thank you
+Thank you for your consideration.